-Next, let's tackle another common infusion ingredient, cannaoil.
+Next, let’s tackle another common infusion ingredient, cannaoil.
 Like butter, there are several approaches.
 A saucepan is the option most have access to at home.
-After finishing up this article, check out our full article about how to make cannaoil for more specific details.

 Larger batches typically call for a 1:1 ratio of one cup of dried, decarbed cannabis to one cup of cooking oil, but you’re better off using a scale to measure your cannabis by weight.
 Be sure you use the calculator before going forward.